 Plump, bright berries are summer’s sweetest gems.
-Learn how to make the most of strawberries, raspberries, blackberries and blueberries, and find some of our favorite ways to use them, straight from the Williams-Sonoma Test Kitchen!
+Learn how to make the most of raspberries, blackberries, blueberries and mixed berries (more on strawberries here!), and find some of our favorite ways to use them, straight from the Williams-Sonoma Test Kitchen.

-Prep tips: Wash berries just before use; the excess moisture can cause them to mold.
+Wash berries just before use; the excess moisture can cause them to mold.
 To bring out their juices, sprinkle raspberries and blackberries with a little sugar (about 1 tablespoon for ever pint) and let stand at room temperature for 15 to 30 minutes.
 Pinch off any stems from blueberries and discard before rinsing.
-Here’s your toolkit:

 - Melamine Berry Colander, for rinsing berries

 - All-Clad Stainless-Steel Measuring Cups & Spoons, to measure berries for preserving and baking

 - Porcelain Berry Basket, to serve fresh berries

 - 10-Piece Glass Bowl Set, for prepping or mixing berries before baking

 - Kilner Stainless-Steel Jam Pan, for cooking berries into jams, jellies and preserves

 - KitchenAid Stand Mixer Fruit & Vegetable Strainer Attachment, to strain fruit purees for jams, jellies, and other spreads